2019 ITIN Home Loans – ITIN Mortgage Lenders

 ITIN Home Loans – Frequently Asked Questions

-Q: Should I be concerned about being deported?
+Q: Should I be concerned about being deported if I apply for an ITIN loan?

-A: No, ITIN lenders only want to lend you money.
-They are not interested in your residency status.
+A: ITIN lenders only want to lend you money.
+They are not interested in your residency status so you should not be concerned about deportation.

-Q: How much do I need for a down payment?
+Q: How much do I need for a down payment for an ITIN loan?

-Q: What kind of interest rates can I expect?
+Q: What kind of interest rates can I expect with an ITIN loan?

-Q: Do I need to provide tax returns?
+Q: Do I need to provide tax returns when applying for an ITIN loan?

 Q: If I apply for an ITIN loan, will my information be reported to the US Immigration Services Dept?